//this is the mailchimp popup form //ShareThis code for sharing images

 What is an ATS?

-• Data-Driven Hiring: Hiring managers can base their decisions on various data points such as hiring analytics, performance metrics, channel effectiveness, diversity statistics, and predictive insights, rather than just gut feelings.
+• Data-Driven Hiring: Hiring managers can base their decisions on various data points such as hiring analytics, performance metrics, channel effectiveness, diversity recruitment statistics, and predictive insights, rather than just gut feelings.

 • TA Efficiency: Automating tasks like job postings, creating job descriptions, parsing resumes, and scheduling interviews frees up recruiters to focus on strategic tasks, such as enhancing processes and boosting employee engagement.